imver/imver/imver.md

   Tighten input requirements (e.g. require extra function arguments) of public APIs
 - Restricting return values (e.g. remove members from a return collection) of public APIs Add or remove side effects of public APIs

-- In order to facilitate safe automatic upgrades, it is necessary for package management systems to allow:
+In order to facilitate safe automatic upgrades, it is necessary for package management systems to allow:

-  \* Marking packages as deprecated, signifying there is a known issue with them
+- Marking packages as deprecated, signifying there is a known issue with them
 - Consumers to decide whether to install any supported (not deprecated) version later than the one requested or exactly the version requested (for unsupervised installation)

 Adopting Immutable Versioning sets the following maintenance expectations on the package:

-* Issues affecting supported API calls will be fixed and a new version will be released.
+- Issues affecting supported API calls will be fixed and a new version will be released.
 All version affected by the issue will be deprecated.
-* Issues only affecting deprecated API calls may NOT be fixed (as there is a supported version that can be upgraded to).
+- Issues only affecting deprecated API calls may NOT be fixed (as there is a supported version that can be upgraded to).
-* Issues only affecting deprecated package versions may NOT be fixed.
+- Issues only affecting deprecated package versions may NOT be fixed.

-* This allows maintainers to focus their effort on the latest versions of the package and effectively ignore deprecated APIs and old versions.
+This allows maintainers to focus their effort on the latest versions of the package and effectively ignore deprecated APIs and old versions.

 ## Immutable Versioning Specification (ImVer)

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 1. Software using Immutable Versioning MUST declare a public API either in code or in documentation.
-1. An Immutable Version number MUST take the form ivNUMBER, where NUMBER is a string of numeric characters or dots (full stops), MUST NOT begin with a zero and MUST NOT contain two or more consecutive dots.
+1. An Immutable Version number MUST take the form `ivNUMBER`, where `NUMBER` is a string of numeric characters or dots (full stops), MUST NOT begin with a zero and MUST NOT contain two or more consecutive dots.
 1. The number, with dots removed, MUST increase numerically for subsequently released versions.
-It is RECOMMENDED to use any subset of a calendar date in the format YYYY.MM.DD.HH.MM.SS as the NUMBER using the UTC time zone.
-For example: iv2019.03.29
+It is RECOMMENDED to use any subset of a calendar date in the format `YYYY.MM.DD.HH.MM.SS` as the `NUMBER` using the UTC time zone.
+For example: `iv2019.03.29`
-1. An Immutable Version number MAY contain an additional label, following the number part, and separated from it by a hyphen (‘-’).
+1. An Immutable Version number MAY contain an additional label, following the number part, and separated from it by a hyphen (`-`).
 The label MUST be a string of ASCII alphanumeric characters, numbers, dots or hyphens in any order.
 The label MUST NOT be an empty string.
 The label is intended for additional metadata and MUST be ignored by package management software.
-For example: iv2019.03.29-rc.1
+For example: `iv2019.03.29-rc.1`
 1. Once an immutably versioned package has been released the contents of the version MUST NOT be modified.
 Any modifications MUST be released as a new version.
 1. The public APIs which were released MUST NOT be removed and their behaviours MUST NOT change in subsequent releases.
 1. In subsequent releases, the public APIs MUST NOT require additional inputs, return fewer outputs or new cases for the consumer to handle, have additional side-effects or remove some expected side-effects.
 The exact nature of breaking changes depends on language and type system.